 From curating special exhibits to attending lectures and panel discussions on a wide range of issues, history majors at Elms get involved.

-Click to view course requirements for the major in History (B.A.).
+Click to view course requirements for the History (B.A.).

-Click to collapse the course requirements for the major in History (B.A.).
+Click to collapse the course requirements for the History (B.A.).

 Minimum at Elms College: 15 credits/Minimum GPA: 2.5